shundezhang/kubedmp/README.md

 The output consists of a number of json documents and container logs.
 It can be very large if all of these are dumped into a single file. kubedmp parses the dump file(s) and displays the output nicely in a simliar way as kubectl command's output.

+Additionally, `kubectl cluster-info dump` only dumps nodes, events, pods, services, daemonsets, replicasets and deployments.
+`kubedmp` can dump not only the above but also persistent volumes, persistent volume claims, secrets, config maps, statefulsets and ingresses.

 ## Usage

 The use of kubedmp is similar to kubectl; it has several sub commands.
 By default it reads file `./cluster-info.dump` as input; a different file can be specified with flag `-f path/to/dump/file`; if the dump is a directory, specify it with `-d path/to/dump/dir`.